 A Facebook page was created for family to keep up with her constant hospitalizations, exams, and therapies.
 Over the last several years, Angelina’s Updates has grown to 9,000 fans, becoming a source of motivation and inspiration for those who know her.

 In January 2014, Angelina’s lungs again deteriorated and she was confined to live with 24-hour oxygen support, (Imagine the restrictions on daily life that we “normal” people take for granted).
 Angelina possesses the strength and willpower to live, regardless of the obstacles put forth before her.

-Angelina celebrated her 14th birthday on June 14th, and July 13th is her second Birthday- thanks to the wonderful donor and their family.
+Angelina celebrated her 14th birthday on June 14, 2016.
+July 13th is her second Birthday- thanks to the wonderful donor and their family.

-Cystic Fibrosis is one of the leading causes of death in children.
+Cystic Fibrosis is one of the leading causes of death in children progressing with no obvious causes or triggers.
+It is a disease that takes the life from a person slowly and deliberately.
+To survive, the symptoms of the disease must be treated daily.
 Many improvements in the treatment of Cystic Fibrosis have given rise to the life expectancy of many of those afflicted.
-However, Angelina has fallen into a category not seen often.
-The extent of her disease is such that her doctors say it is uncommon to have a child her age with this much lung damage from Cystic Fibrosis.
+However, Angelina had fallen into a category not seen often.
+The extent of her disease was such that her doctors said it is uncommon to have a child her age with this much lung damage from Cystic Fibrosis.
 To learn more about this disease that affects 30,000 Americans, visit online

-It is our sincerest hope that you can contribute any amount in support of Angelina’s post transplant regiment.
-An sub-account for supplemental medical needs and support for Angelina during this process has been set up through the Arc of Texas Master-Pooled Trust.
+It is our sincerest hope that you can contribute any amount in support of Angelina’s post-transplant regiment.
+A sub-account for supplemental medical needs and support for Angelina during this process has been set up through the Arc of Texas Master-Pooled Trust.
 A temporary non-dividend account at UFCU has been set up to collect funds that will be deposited into the MPT.